Update 11/13/18 - Changed glacier crossing because previous route melted away.

 This mountain requires crossing the Mendenhall glacier so experience traveling on glaciers is extremely important.
 There also is no trail, so route finding is paramount.

 From Downtown Juneau, take Egan Drive North.
 Make a right on Mendenhall Loop Road.
 After 2.2 miles turn left to stay on Mendenhall Loop Road.
 Turn right on Montana Creek Way.
 Continue on Montana Creek Road past Skaters Cabin.
 The road will dead end at the West Glacier Trail trailhead.

 The Mt.
 Wrather Standard Route is typically done by taking the West Glacier Trail.
 From the parking lot, take the West Glacier Trail for 3.2 miles until it reaches a rocky outcropping.
 From that point follow a faint user trail downhill and generally to the North-East and down to the glacier.
-From here, cross to the other side of the glacier and hug the glaciers edge into suicide basin.
+From here, head almost due North up a ramp in the center of the galcier, then turn and cross the glacier to the far side and hug the glaciers edge into suicide basin.
 The entrance and exit from the basin are extremely broken and patient route finding must be taken.
 After crossing Suicide Basin, you are now walking next to the base of Mt.
 Wrather.
 Continue along the base of the mountain on the glacier until the steep rocks on climbers right become passable.
 Head up staying to climbers right of the prominent rock chunk sticking out (glacier Grub Tower).
 Stay right of the main glacier and generally follow the ridge all the way to the summit.

 See the route page for more details and for the map and Garmin .gpx files.

 There is no red tape here, so please use LNT principles.

 Mid-June through mid-September is the normal hiking season.
 With easy access, winter ascents would be reasonable as well, though there will be avalanche danger on the highest slopes.